 As part of the Division of Public Safety, the Office of Emergency Management coordinates emergency preparedness, response, and recovery activities.
-Using an all-hazard approach, we’re responsible for the development, implementation, training and review of UConn’s Emergency Operations Plan and Business Continuity Plan.
+Using an all-hazard approach, we’re responsible for the development, implementation, training and review of UConn’s Emergency Operations Plan.
 The Office of Emergency Management coordinates preparedness efforts and emergency training of staff, faculty, and students across every UConn campus.

 The mission of the University of Connecticut Office of Emergency Management is to utilize a proactive and comprehensive leadership approach in all-hazard preparedness, response, recovery, and prevention planning.
 The coordination of these resources thereby ensure assistance and support for the protection of life and property, incident stabilization and business continuity to the University’s campuses and communities.